We have been 'See It Safely' approved

 How will my ticket work?

 Every ticket must be purchased in advance as an e-ticket or print-at-home ticket.
 This will allow us to let you enter our venues more easily, minimise the amount of time you may have to queue, and reduce contact with the front of house team.
-In line with tier 2 guidelines tickets are available in household groups and each group is distanced from the other groups.
 Your ticket will be scanned before you enter the auditorium and your details held to comply with NHS Test & Trace.
 Tickets cannot be purchased less than 1 hour before the performance starts.

 Will I need a face covering?